 I’m sure you’ve heard by now that Facebook can help you sell more books.
 But it’s not as simple as posting a message to your followers.
 What you may not realize is that not everyone who follows you will see what you have posted.
 If you have, for instance, 20,000 followers and post something on your page, only a small percentage of them will actually see the message.
 Boosting posts on Facebook helps you reach more than that tiny percent.

 Does that mean you should boost everything you post?
 Definitely not!
-Below are some tips to keep in mind when you get ready to start boosting posts to promote your book.
+Below are some social media marketing tips to keep in mind when you get ready to start boosting posts to promote your book.

 What’s Your Purpose?

 Boosted Facebook posts should have a clear purpose.
 A post about what you fed your cats for breakfast might put a smile on the face of a fan who happened to see your post, but it’s not going to sell more books.
 What post would?
 Let’s say you have a book signing coming up and you write a post about it—that’s a post worth boosting, but make sure it’s only to fans within a certain mile radius of the signing.

 Ideally you want your fans to do something with any boosted Facebook post.
 With that in mind, make sure you have a call to action.
 Do you want them to like your post?
 Comment on your post?
 Visit your author website?
 There should be a clear path that you want the fan to follow, which you can also use to measure the success of your campaign.

 Make It Stand Out

 The average person on Facebook has over 300 friends.
 That’s a lot of friends!
 If you have over 300 friends, how many do you think are memorable?
 If you don’t make yourself stand out as one of those memorable friends, then chances are they won’t even see the post you just paid to boost.
 Use photos that stand out and limit the amount of text you post—a very concise but well-written sentence will work.
 Humor is often important, but not essential.
 Just make the content count.

 Limit What You Boost